zhangzyjoy/Code-for-manuscript-revision-stage/README.md

 The proposed control method of translational subsystem, **PFxTDSO**, **FxTDO in translational** subsystem, and **PFxTDFC**, can be verified via **software-in-loop simulation** and **real-world experiment on Crazyflie UAVs** by running the **Python scripts** in folder 'Code For Experiment'. <br/> <br/>

 ### Code testing procedure <br/>
 1. Download the code package and unzip 'Code For Experiment' to arbitrary path.
-Recursively Move all files in child directory '/chimu_ws' to the main directory '/home/username/'<br/>
+Recursively move all files in child directory '/chimu_ws' to the main directory '/home/username/'<br/>
 2. Guide to the workspace and compile the package crazyswarm<br/>
 ```
 cd /home/username/chimu_ws/src/crazyswarm/ros_ws/